viamrobotics/docs/docs/get-started/collect-data.md

 {{% /expand%}}
 {{< expand "Step 3: Configure a board" >}}

-Most sensors need to be wired to the pins of a single-board computer such as a [Raspberry Pi](/components/board/pi/).
+Most sensors need to be wired to the pins of SBC such as a [Raspberry Pi](/components/board/pi/).

+If you are not using a single-board computer (SBC), move on to step 4.

+If you are using a SBC, make sure you have installed `viam-server` on the SBC.
-Add a board component to your config:
+Then add a board component to your config for your SBC.

 ![An example board configuration in the app builder UI.
 The name (local), type (board) and model (pi) are shown.
 No other attributes are configured.](/components/board/pi-ui-config.png)